 Jeff Litton, Naturalist/Certified Photo Instructor

-Lindblad Expeditions-National Geographic is once again sailing to the breathtaking Belize Barrier Reef and venturing inland in search of elusive jaguars and mystical Mayan ruins.
+Lindblad Expeditions-National Geographic is again sailing to the breathtaking Belize Barrier Reef and venturing inland in search of elusive jaguars and mystical Mayan ruins.
 Experience this stunning geography aboard the National Geographic Sea Lion, a 62-guest expedition vessel once likened to Jacques Cousteau’s Calypso by National Geographic author Andrew Evans.

 When we silence the engines and pause our excited conversations, a tranquil symphony emerges from the gently swaying canopy and undulating surf.
 Listen (sound on!) for a preview of your Belizean escape.